ydkrisdiantoro/vonstart/README.md

 ## About Vonstart

-This is a starter pack for admin template, crud generator, and basic auth need to speed up web development process.
+This is a starter pack for admin template, crud generator, and basic auth need to speed up web development process using Laravel Framework.